open-telemetry/opentelemetry.io/content/en/blog/2022/demo-announcement/index.md

 We’re still at the beginning of our journey but there’s great momentum behind this project.
 If you’re interested in contributing we’d love your support.
-There are links in our GitHub repo on how to get involved and you can [track our overall progress](https://github.com/open-telemetry/opentelemetry-demo/issues) from there.
+There are links in our GitHub repository on how to get involved and you can [track our overall progress](https://github.com/open-telemetry/opentelemetry-demo/issues) from there.